Anshc22/Steam-Sale/README.md

 # Steam-Sale

-Scraping For Games on Sale from steam and kinguin(Under 10Euros) It will create an excel in your desired location with steam games in the first sheet and the kinguin games in the second sheet.
+It will create an excel in your desired location with steam games in the first sheet and the kinguin games in the second sheet.

 To Do(Python File):-